 - Hubspot Flywheel Marketing

-- HubSpot’s Practical Tips for Aligning Sales and Marketing
+- HubSpot’s Tried-and-True Tips for Sales and Marketing Alignment

 - Marketo Sales and Marketing Alignment